Where can you register to vote? Where is your polling place? Who represents you? How can you contact your representatives?

 Programs for Everyone

-How to Run for Town Meeting is a video that was produced in 2011 by the Needham League of Women Voters in association with the Needham Channel.
+Interested in running for Town Meeting but not sure where to start?
+How to Run for Town Meeting is a video that was produced by the Needham League of Women Voters in association with The Needham Channel.
 Have you ever wondered what makes Needham work?
 It's government is based on a tradition that has been around for close to three centuries - the town meeting.
 The best thing about it is that you can be a part of it.
 Find out about how the town runs and why it needs you to help shape its future.

 Programs for LWV-Needham Members